 August 20, 2015

-The B’nai B’rith Anti-Defamation Commission (ADC) has welcomed the apology issued by Matisyahuthe organisers of a Spanish reggae festival to Jewish American singer Matisyahu after previously cancelling his concert and their decision to reinvite him to perform.
+The B’nai B’rith Anti-Defamation Commission (ADC) has welcomed the apology issued by the organisers of a Spanish reggae festival to Jewish American singer Matisyahu after previously cancelling his concert and their decision to reinvite him to perform.
 The organisers tried to force the singer to make a statement in support of “the right of the Palestinian people to have their own state.”
 When he refused, he was removed from the festival’s line-up and had his performance cancelled for his failure to speak “on Zionism and the Israeli-Palestinian conflict to pacify the BDS people”.

 Dr Dvir Abramovich, Chairman of the ADC, issued the following statement: